roma-patel/notebook/text/posts/musical.md

-New Slang by The Shins (early exam mornings, aish and singing on IV hills, princeton runs, gardening)
+New Slang by The Shins (early exam mornings, aish and singing on IV hills, train rides from princeton station, gardening attempts near the lake)

 Overture 1812 by Tchaikovsky (dead poets society, the night on the terrace)

-Step by Vampire Weekend (princeton nights, math thoughts, rainy mornings and san francisco fog)
+Step by Vampire Weekend (oak room nights and advising, math thoughts, rainy mornings and san francisco fog)

-White Winter Hymnal by Fleet Foxes (walking through terrifyingly torrential rain, thunder, lightning (princeton dinner?), sunrise, early morning runs)
+White Winter Hymnal by Fleet Foxes (walking through terrifyingly torrential rain, thunder, lightning (princeton dinner?), the sunrise and early morning runs)

 Crane Wife III by The Decemberists (empty house nights, pouring rain)